Skip to main content Skip to footer

 The blood test used to test for allergens is called a specific IgE test.
 It is used to measure the number of IgE antibodies in your blood that have been produced by your immune system in response to a suspected allergen.
 The results of this test should be interpreted by a specialist.

 It is important that you attend County Hospital phlebotomy service or one of the UHNM phlebotomy centres with the blood form enclosed in your clinic letter.
-You can book an appointment on line at: https://patientconnect.uhnm.nhs.uk/Blood tests done elsewhere go to other laboratories and we do not have direct access to the results.
+You can book an appointment on line at: https://patientconnect.uhnm.nhs.uk/.
+Blood tests done elsewhere go to other laboratories and we do not have direct access to the results.
 Also, sometimes other laboratories do not interpret the blood form correctly and the test has to be repeated.